Frequently Asked Questions

-Flat metal surfaces are a good place for a stick up.
+Flat metal surfaces are a good place for a stickup.

 We’ve had several customers mount images on sanded wood surfaces.
 Most painted the wood surface with high-gloss paint.

-Surfaces which are not recommended:
+Surfaces that are not recommended:

-Unpainted drywall does not have the correct surface to keep the sticky side down.
+Unpainted drywall does not have the correct surface texture to keep the sticky side down.
 It will fall off!

 Stone surfaces like brick or cinderblock have been problematic.
 Porous surfaces will not hold the image.